 For example:

-- Where is tightness being felt right now?
+Where do you feel tightness right now?

-- Can it be observed without judgment?
+Can you observe it without judgment?

 Breathing as a Signal of Safety